$0 Arizona Foster Care Quick-Start Checklist

 It is a pass/fix/reinspect process.
 Almost no family passes with zero deficiencies on the first visit.
 Common items — a missing CO detector, a medication cabinet without a lock, water temperature above 120 degrees F — are correctable same-day or within a week.
 The expensive failures are structural: pool fences, bedroom modifications, and firearm storage.
 The purpose of a pre-inspection checklist is to catch everything before the official visit so your "first" inspection is actually your second.

 Every one of these seven mistakes is preventable with the right preparation.
 The Arizona Foster Care Licensing Guide maps the complete licensing sequence — fingerprints through placement — with the specific warnings, checklists, and decision frameworks that the state's own materials do not provide.
-It costs less than one IVP fingerprint card application.
+It costs less than one fingerprint card application.

 Get Your Free Arizona Foster Care Quick-Start Checklist